How can a lesson be delivered online?

 Is Skype the only method that you can use to communicate with your students?

-I prefer a program called Zoom US.
+Skype is possible but Zoom tends to work better.
 It is free to use and tends to have a more stable internet connection than Skype.
 I will explain how it works and what you need to do prior to the first lesson.
 It is really straight forward.

 What age range do you offer lessons to?

 I have had all my training as a secondary school teacher and would be happy teaching anyone from Y7-Y13.
 I have extensive experience of Y7-Y9 Science, Y7-13 Physics ( KS3- SATs or Common Entrance, KS4- GCSE or IGCSE, KS5- A Level).
 I have found that all age groups adapt very quickly to this new teaching method.
-The millennials adapt to it almost like breathing!
+Younger people tend to enjoy it more than a traditional face to face lessson.

 Can you guarantee a particular grade?